LibreOffice/core/sw/source/filter/ww8/README-rtf.txt

   * column breaks (MSO OK, OOo OK)
   * special breaks (when the next page should be an odd or an even page; MSO OK, OOo KO)
-  * the write-protected property of sections is experted properly (MSO OK, OOo KO)
+  * the write-protected property of sections is exported properly (MSO OK, OOo KO)
   * better page numbers (inherited type from page styles, restarts;
     MSO OK, OOo KO)